JCotton1123/netmanage-bootstrap/README.md

 * Configure any *online settings* within the NetManage web interface under *Settings*.
 * Setup regular backups of the NetManage database, usually `mysqldump -u app_netmanage --password=<password> netmanage > netmanage.sql`, and store them in a safe location.

+## To Do

+* Figure out a better way to handle the firewall configurations
+* Look into a better password generation solution